UCSC-Treehouse/lib-prep-visualization/README.md

 # lib-prep-visualization
-This project is a visualization tool for comparing RNA-seq expression data across different library preparation methods using UMAP.
-Use this repository to download RNA-seq expression and metadata files, process them into a unified format, run UMAP for dimensionality reduction, and create cluster visualizations of the results.
+This project is a visualization tool for gene expression data across different library preparation methods using UMAP.
+Use this repository to download gene expression and clinical files, process them into a unified format, run UMAP for dimensionality reduction, and create cluster visualizations of the results.

 ## Development Environment Setup